fnfontana/listapps/README.md

 ## How To Use It

-To see the instructions on how to use this script, run
+To see the instructions on how to use this script, run:

 `listapps --help`

-It can be powerful when combined with tools like:
+It can be powerful when combined with tools like those on the spreadsheet.

 | Command                                              | Description                              |
 |:----------------------------------------------------:| ----------------------------------------:|